kodekloudhub/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/10-Practice-Test-Backup-and-Restore-Methods-2.md

 1.  <details>
     <summary>How many other nodes are part of the ETCD cluster that etcd-server is a part of?</summary>

+    This question is somewhat contentious.
+It ought not to contain the word `other`.
+The required answer is

     > 1

     </details>